Quaker's Wood: History

-There is just one gravestone at Quaker's Wood, in memory Jesper, and his wife Sarah.
-The stone marker was erected in 1890, by a servant of the Jesper family, to memorialize the lives of his employers, Mr. and Mrs. Jesper.
+There is just one gravestone at Quaker's Wood, in memory of Joseph Jesper, and his wife Sarah.
+The stone marker was erected in 1890, by a servant of the Jesper family, to memorialize the lives of his employers.
 The inscription for Joseph reads: DIED 3 MONTH 6 1890 AGED 84 YEARS and the legend for Sarah reads: DIED 6 MONTH 19 1889 AGED 81 YEARS.

 By 1900 all that remained of the Religious Society of Friends in Freckleton was the burial ground.
 In 1904 William Segar Hodgson J.P. of Kirkham purchased the old meeting house on School Lane and donated it, together with 2 acre of land, to the village, stipulating that it should be used for educational and recreational purposes.
 The original Quaker meeting house became known as The Hodgson Institute.
 No alcohol was allowed to be used or consumed on the premises.
 In the early 1900s, the Institute became a meeting place for sportsmen and also accommodated the Women's Institute.
 Before the outbreak of World War II, Fylde Rural Council held its meetings in the building.
 It was eventually demolished only in 1974.

 For many years the burial ground was protected by its own registered charity.
 But at a meeting of the Freckleton Parish Council, in April 2011, it was resolved that the council would purchase the land, for a fee of £1 plus legal fees, and would obtain quotes for improvements to the site.